starkindustries/laptop-hacking-coffee/Pwn/BestBank/README.md

 At this point, it's tempting to write shell code to the stack and jump to the shell code address per the instructions in [LiveOverflow's video][4].
 Give this approach a try.

-First find a good address to return to.
+First, find a good address to return to.
 Open up gdb.
 Run the program again without a payload (use `set args` to clear any arguments).
 Run until breakpoint at `0x08049276` then take a look at the stack pointer:
 ```
 (gdb) set args
 (gdb) run